Blood and marrow transplant

 Features of our marrow transplant program

-The Sarah Cannon Transplant and Cellular Therapy Program at our facility is recognized internationally by the Foundation for the Accreditation of Cellular Therapy (FACT) for adult autologous transplantation and immune effector cell therapy (IECT).
+Sarah Cannon Transplant and Cellular Therapy Program at MountainView Hospital is recognized internationally by the Foundation for the Accreditation of Cellular Therapy (FACT) for adult autologous transplantation and immune effector cell therapy (IECT).
 FACT has high standards for cellular therapy, requiring facilities to have a robust infrastructure that meets the full range of care, including:

 Accredited cellular therapy programs have the ability to deliver accurate cellular therapy, at the right time, with the proper level of assistance.